 The removal of senescent cells has shown further potential for the treatment of osteoarthritis in this recent publication, where the researchers reduce the impact of post-injury osteoarthritis by clearing senescent cells.

 As we have discussed many times in our publications, senescent cells are a key player in the aging process; if you are new to the subject and want to know what senescent cells are, here is a quick primer.

 What are senescent cells?

-Perhaps best of all the research team validated these results in transgenic, non-transgenic and aged mice.
-They saw similar positive results in all three meaning that there is a very high chance this will directly translate to humans.
+Perhaps best of all, the research team validated these results in transgenic, non-transgenic, and aged mice.
+They saw similar positive results in all three, meaning that there is a good chance this might directly translate to humans.

 Jeon, O. H., Kim, C., Laberge, R. M., Demaria, M., Rathod, S., Vasserot, A. P., … & Baker, D. J. (2017).
 Local clearance of senescent cells attenuates the development of post-traumatic osteoarthritis and creates a pro-regenerative environment.
 Nature Medicine.

 Coppé, J.-P., Desprez, P.-Y., Krtolica, A., & Campisi, J. (2010).
 The Senescence-Associated Secretory Phenotype: The Dark Side of Tumor Suppression.
 Annual Review of Pathology, 5, 99–118.